 Yes.
 I learned that in school, during a sex therapy course, decades ago, and my dental hygienist confirmed it again.
+This post is for my Human Sexuality class, but open to all to read.

 I wanted to research the question in more depth myself, and the results led me to some interesting findings.